 Instructions

-- Scoop about a tablespoon of melted milk chocolate into a pepper or silicone muffin mold.
+• Scoop about a tbsp of melted milk chocolate into a pepper or silicone muffin mold.
 You will need 12 muffin molds.
 Refrigerate for at least 30 minutes or freeze for 15 minutes.

-- Repeat step two and scoop up a tablespoon of white chocolate on top of milk chocolate.
+• Repeat step two and scoop up a tbsp of white chocolate on top of milk chocolate.
 Imediatelly add crushed peppermint or sprinkles.
 Refrigerate for at least 30 minutes or freeze for 15 minutes.

 Notes